jminogue/Instrumenting-Nordic-Walking-Poles-for-Quantitative-Gait-Assessment/README.md

 # Walking_Pole

 We drilled out the middle of a nordic walking pole and replaced it with a load cell.
-This combination of Arduino and Python code reads data from the walking pole via bluetooth and plots the data in real time.
+- This combination of Arduino and Python code reads data from the walking pole via bluetooth and plots the data in real time.
 Timestamped data can be exported as a csv. <br />
+- We created a resin housing, secured with epoxy and screws

 <img src= "Images/SOP_Images/Pole.png" width = "500"> <br />